libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### Remote syslog

-To enable the function to harvest syslog we need to establish that our remote client connection is secure and then allow it.
+To enable the function to harvest syslog we need to establish that our remote client connection is secure and allow it.
 Add the client IP address within the remote section.

 :::: code-group
 ::: code-group-item Ubuntu